Skip to Content

 • ½ cup unsweetened applesauce

-• 3 cups fresh or frozen wild blueberries or use regular blueberries
+• 3 cups frozen wild blueberries or use fresh wild blueberries or fresh or frozen regular blueberries

 • 1 Tbsp. cornstarch